 The speed, however, is the sticking point.
 As the drive gets full, you will find it can drop dangerously close to the performance of a standard SATA-based SSD.
 Before that level, however, the Crucial P1 can comfortably outpace the older technology even if it can't match the speeds of either WD, Addlink, or Samsung's NVMe drives.

 If you have a spare M.2 socket on your motherboard and already have your boot drive running at genuine NVMe speeds, then the capacity and the generally higher-than-SATA speeds make the P1 a tremendous second drive.

 How we test SSDs

 SSDs make your whole system faster and more pleasant to use.
 But they matter for gaming, too.
-A fast-loading SSD can cut dozens of seconds off the load times of big games like Battlefield 5 or MMOs like World of Warcraft.
-An SSD won't normally affect framerates like your GPU or CPU, but it will make installing, booting, dying, and reloading in games a faster, smoother process.
+A fast-loading SSD can cut dozens of seconds off the load times of big games like Red Dead Redemption 2, Call of Duty: Modern Warfare, or MMOs like Final Fantasy XIV.
+An SSD won't affect framerates like your GPU or CPU, but it will make installing, booting, dying, and reloading in games a faster, smoother process.

-To find the best gaming SSDs, we researched the SSD market, picked out the strongest contenders, and put them through their paces with a variety of benchmarking tools.
-We also put in the research to know what makes a great SSD great, beyond the numbers—technical stuff like types of flash memory and controllers.
+To find the best gaming SSDs, we researched the SSD market, picked out the strongest contenders, and put them through their paces with various benchmarking tools.
+We also researched what makes a great SSD great, beyond the numbers—technical stuff like types of flash memory and controllers.